ShanonPearce/ASH-Toolset/README.md

 python C:\sample-location\ASH-Toolset\ash_toolset.py
 ```

+### GUI Overview
+The app contains the following 3 tabs:
+- The 'Quick Configuration’ tab can be used to directly apply headphone correction and binaural room simulation in Equalizer APO
+- The ‘Filter & Dataset export’ tab can be used to export correction filters and binaural datasets to a local directory
+- The ‘Additional Tools & Log’ tab contains some miscellaneous options and log messages

 ### Generate Headphone Correction Filters
-This part of the app is used to generate a set of correction filters for a specific headphone and export to filter files which can then be loaded into audio processing software to apply headphone correction.
+In the 'Quick Configuration’ tab, this section is used to apply headphone correction in Equalizer APO.
+In the ‘Filter & Dataset export’ tab, this is used to export a set of correction filter files for a specific headphone which can then be loaded into audio processing software to apply headphone correction.
 1. Select a headphone brand to filter down on the headphone list.
 2. Select a specific headphone.
-3. (optional) One or more samples will be available for the specified headphone.
-Select one to preview the filter response.
-Note that all samples will be exported for the selected headphone.
+3. Select a specific sample.
+Note that in the ‘Filter & Dataset export’ tab, all samples will be exported for the selected headphone.
-4. Select which files to include in the export.
+4. (‘Filter & Dataset export’ tab only) Select which files to include in the export.
    - FIR Filters: Minimum phase FIRs in WAV format for convolution.
 1 channel at specified sample rate and bit depth.
 This is filter type is required for the app to auto-configure 'config.txt' in Equalizer APO.
    - Stereo FIR Filters: Minimum phase FIRs in WAV format for convolution.
 2 channels at specified sample rate and bit depth.
    - E-APO Configuration files: configuration files that can be loaded into Equalizer APO to perform convolution with the FIR filters.
 This feature is deprecated from V2.0.0 onwards due to inclusion of auto-configure 'config.txt' feature.